 5. The Honest (but wrongly timed, wrongly placed) Negative Comment.

 Now there is a fifth type of negative comment.
 The negative comment is truthful but somewhat crude.
 Like when someone points out a mistake, you made somewhat harshly.
 You can either acknowledge your mistake or choose not to reply.

 Now you may ask, why not reply?
 The person has just said something dauntingly true, albeit a little harsh.
 If I don’t reply, won’t it look like I’m a coward?

 No. Here’s why.

-A person who genuinely wants to correct you and point out your flaw, will never do it in public.
-He/she will either email you or personal message you.
+A person who genuinely wants to correct you and point out your flaw will never do it in public.
+They will either email you or personal message you.
 These people genuinely care about you and want you to correct the mistake.

 Overall, each response/non-response will show the public what you really are.
-Don’t be afraid of the negative comments.
-Those who are sensible will not hit “unfollow” by reading someone else’s negative comment on your feed.
-Those who will believe just about anything might.
+Don’t be afraid of negative comments.
+Those who are sensible will not hit “unfollow” by reading someone else’s negative comment on your feed—those who will believe just about anything might.
 You can also use a comment bot to respond if you’re short on time.

 People will respect you when you’re dignified and positive.

 Before I end this blog post, I want to talk about this book, How to Stop Worrying and Start Living – Dale Carnegie.